tyharg/formanew-platform-do/CONTRIBUTING.md

 Before contributing, please:

-1. **Read the README.md** - Understand what SeaNotes is and how it works
+1. **Read the README.md** - Understand what FormaNew is and how it works
 2. **Check existing issues** - Your idea might already be discussed or in progress
 3. **Comment on issues to get assigned** - To contribute, you must comment on existing issues to get assigned to them.
 If you want to work on a new feature or bug that doesn't have an issue yet, you must first raise a new issue and then comment on it to get assigned.
 4. **Join the community** - Follow our [Code of Conduct](CODE_OF_CONDUCT.md)